Skip to Content

 Try to choose a pair that can pass off as regular shorts as well.
 That way, you can wear them around while sightseeing as well as to the beach and pool.
 While traveling in tropical or beach destinations, I end up wearing my swim shorts more than my regular shorts.

 Tip: If you don’t plan to swim often, don’t pack swim shorts.
-You can always swim in your regular shorts or underpants.
-You could even skinny dip.
-Alternatively, you could just pack swimming shorts and use them as your daily wear short.
+You can always swim in your regular shorts or underwear.
+Alternatively, you could just pack swimming shorts and use them as your daily wear shorts.
+Of course, you could also buy a cheap pair of swimming shorts at your destination if you need them.

 2-4 Pair of Underwear

 Shirts are kind of a personal preference thing.
 Some guys prefer shirts with collars.
-Some prefer long sleeve.
+Some prefer long sleeves.
+Others only wear t-shirts.
 I recommend you pack 2-4 shirts in total.
-Make sure at least one shirt has long sleeves.
+Make sure at least one shirt has long sleeves and one has a collar.

 1-3 T-Shirts